Eyreon/FLsun-V400/README.md

 # Some of the common issues out there:

 - ***Firmware update 1.4 sadly is a regression over the 1.2 update which had SSH enables, 1.4 does not have SSH eneabled, if you want to tinker you best wait for an open version of the firmware to be released.*** if you want to continue and update anyway you can follow [FLsuns guide.](https://github.com/Flsun3d/Flsun-V400?fbclid=IwAR0yW5WNQDOExDn0Uh6Nz9IUmZU7xwJU5HudTJji6Ol8PheAU1mVd4CAubI)
-- The white stuff at the nozzle? > This is a silicone glue to keep the sock on the heatblock and nothing to worry about.
+- The white stuff at the nozzle? > This is a silicone glue to keep the sock on the heatblock and nothing to worry about, newer versions of the sock no longer have this.
 -  Nozzle dragging > This is one of the biggest frustrations to users out there and it seems to revolve around proper calibration and software setting.
-For the sake of simplicity I will only use CURA (5.2.2 at this time and even using the Cura stock profile) as a reference.
+For the sake of simplicity I will only use CURA (5.4 at this time and even using the Cura stock profile) as a reference.
 - Top layer quality > this one is a direct connection to the above and will resolve itself with the following steps.
-- Belt tension, there are many different opinions around this one, but there is an option to set them all equally.
+- Belt tension, there are many different opinions around this one, but there is an option to set them all equally covered later on in this guide.
-- Layer shifts, mostly belt, speed and slicer related, for Cura: TURN OFF JERK!!
+- Layer shifts, mostly belt, speed and slicer related, for Cura: **JERK OFF!** this is not a personal request..
-- "Why can't I SSH login with flsun user and password", this one is mentioned further down, when we talk flashing the FLSun stock 'open image'.
+- "Why can't I SSH login with flsun user and password", version 1.2 had SSH enables, the new 1.4 does not sadly, we hope FLsun corrects this issue soon.
 - Poor bed adhesion after a short time.